mvysny/vaadin-kotlin-pwa/README.md

 | [images/](src/main/webapp/images), [icons/](src/main/webapp/icons) | Images used when offline (they are referenced from the `offline-page.html` file); icons are used when the user stores a link to your web app into his phone's home screen (they are referenced from the `manifest.json` file).
 | [frontend/styles.html](src/main/webapp/frontend/styles.html) | The CSS styles applied to your web app.
 Vaadin by default uses [Vaadin Lumo Theme](https://vaadin.com/themes/lumo); you can tweak the Lumo theme by the means of setting CSS variables.
 | [src/main/kotlin/](src/main/kotlin) | The main Kotlin sources of your web app.
 You'll be mostly editing files located in this folder.
 | [Bootstrap.kt](src/main/kotlin/com/vaadin/pwademo/Bootstrap.kt) | When Servlet Container (such as Tomcat) starts your app, it will run the `Bootstrap.contextInitialized()` function before any calls to your app are made.
 We need to bootstrap the Vaadin-on-Kotlin framework, in order to have support for the database; then we'll run Flyway migration scripts, to make sure that the database is up-to-date.
 After that's done, your app is ready to be serving client browsers.
+The PWA-related files are registered in the [CustomBootstrapListener](src/main/kotlin/com/vaadin/pwademo/Bootstrap.kt).
 | [MainView.kt](src/main/kotlin/com/vaadin/pwademo/MainView.kt) | The main view of the app, it defines how the UI looks like and how the components are nested into one another.
 The UI is defined by the means of so-called DSL; see [Karibu-DSL examples](https://github.com/mvysny/karibu-dsl#how-to-write-dsls-for-vaadin-8-and-vaadin8-v7-compat) for more examples.
 | [AddTaskForm.kt](src/main/kotlin/com/vaadin/pwademo/AddTaskForm.kt) | An example of a reusable component which can be placed anywhere into your UI.
 The component may contain both the UI code and the business logic code which accesses the database.
 | [Task.kt](src/main/kotlin/com/vaadin/pwademo/Task.kt) | An entity which represents a row in the `Task` database table.
 We're using Vaadin-on-Kotlin `vok-db` library to access the database.

 ## Develop with pleasure